 2. Avoid the “business card jab.”

-Should you bring your clean, crisp, descriptive business card with you to a networking event?
+Should you bring your clean, crisp, descriptive business card with you to a business networking event?
 Of course, you should.
 But distribute them selectively, to those you actually want to have them.
 Your business cards are not confetti to be thrown in the air at a parade, but rather decidedly offered to others of interest to you.

 Many times, it’s tempting to say, “Hi, I’m James, I own a software business.” and then James jabs his business card into the solar plexus of the unprepared new acquaintance.